 Laika, the quadruped robot with a tensegrity spine

 The Berkeley Emergent Space Tensegritites Lab is researching flexible tensegrity spines for walking robots.
 Robots with flexible spines have many potential advantages over those with rigid body structures.
 Motion between a robot’s hips and shoulders could allow for more complex and efficient locomotion for quadrupeds, as well as greater ability to traverse unknown terrain and interact with unknown environments while keeping stable and safe.
-This project, the Underactuated Lightweight Tensegrity Robotic Assistive Spine (ULTRA Spine), seeks to create such a quadruped backbone.
+This project, the walking quadrupeds Laika and Belka, is designed to utilize a tensegrity spine as its backbone.